Guide to choosing the right gravel bike

 • Steel: very durable and flexible, popular among bike tourers.

-• Titanium: combines lightness and durability, although at a higher cost.
+• Titanium: combines lightness and strength, although at a high cost.

 Geometry and rider position